LAP-Band Surgery

 Alternatives to Lap-band

-Gastric Bypass: Before the introduction of lap-band surgery, a gastric bypass was the most common type of bariatric surgery, which refers to an operation that leads to weight loss by altering the digestive system.
+Gastric Bypass: Before the introduction of Lap-Band surgery, gastric bypass surgery was the most common type of bariatric surgery, which refers to an operation that leads to weight loss by altering the digestive system.
 A gastric bypass entails using staples to divide the stomach into two parts, a small upper section called a pouch and a large lower section.
 The small pouch is connected to the small intestine in order to completely bypass the larger portion of the stomach.
 The pouch allows individuals to feel full after eating smaller amounts of food, and this leads to weight loss.

 Sleeve Gastrectomy: Another effective weight loss procedure is sleeve gastrectomy.
 This type of surgery involves removing a portion of the stomach and forming the remaining section into a sleeve.
 This reduces the stomach’s size and limits the amount of food a person can consume.
 As a result, the person begins to feel full after eating small meals and this usually leads to about 80% loss of excess weight over a period of two years.